 Butter – Unsalted.
 This is going to be melted.

-Brown sugar – I used golden yellow, but dark brown works as well.
+Brown sugar - I used light brown, but dark brown works as well.

 Chocolate chips – Semi-sweet are recommended, dark works as well if you’d like a more bitter filling.
 Milk or white would be too sweet.